Download This Sample

 Sign Me Up

-See the fact file below for more information on Sir Francis or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Sir Francis Drake or alternatively, you can download our 22-page Sir Francis Drake worksheet pack to utilise within the classroom or home environment.

-- He was the cousin of John Hawkins and distant relative of Sir Walter Raleigh.
+- He was the cousin of John Hawkins and a distant relative of Sir Walter Raleigh.
 By the 1560s, Drake set sail on his first expedition with John Hawkins.
-With a small fleet, he commanded the ship Judith and sailed to Africa as illegal slave traders.
+With a small fleet, he and Hawkins commanded a ship named Judith and sailed to Africa as illegal slave traders.

 - As part of the transatlantic slave trade, Drake transported slaves from Africa to the West Indies.
-This act was forbidden by the Spanish authorities.
-In 1568, the fleet of Drake was trapped in the port of San Juan de Ulua as ordered by the Spanish viceroy.
-They were attacked by Spanish warships and destroyed most of the fleet.
-Drake was able to escape.
+This was forbidden by Spanish authorities who restricted English trade in the New World.
+In 1568, under the orders of the Spanish viceroy, Drake’s fleet was trapped in the port of San Juan and attacked by Spanish warships.
+Most of the fleet was destroyed but Drake was able to escape.

-- Upon his return from the New World, Drake became a privateer raiding Spanish cargo ships.
-The Spaniards considered him a pirate.
+- Upon his return from the New World, Drake became a privateer and raided Spanish cargo ships.
+Spain considered him a pirate.

-- Over the next few years, Drake gained ample gold and silver from attacking Spanish towns.
-His actions were recognized by Queen Elizabeth I and she gave him a fleet to raid Spanish towns in South America and obtain any property of King Philip of Spain.
+- Over the next few years, Drake stole tons of gold and silver from raided Spanish towns.
+His actions were recognized by Queen Elizabeth I and she gave him a fleet to continue raiding Spanish towns in South America and seize property of King Philip of Spain.

 - Queen Elizabeth I ruled England for 44 years.
 She was the daughter of King Henry VIII and Anne Boleyn.

 - On November 15, 1577, Drake and his fleet left England.
-He captained the largest ship named the Pelican that was later known as the Golden Hind.
-They travelled across the Atlantic crossing the Strait of Magellan reaching the Pacific until they set foot on the coast of Peru.
+He captained the largest ship named the Pelican (later known as the Golden Hind) and reached Peru by crossing the Atlantic and the Strait of Magellan to reach the Pacific.

 - Drake ransacked every town in Peru and captured the Spanish ship Cacafuego.
-After three years of sailing, he returned to England full of treasures for the queen.
-She knighted him Sir Francis Drake in 1581.
+After three years of sailing, he returned to England loaded with treasure for the queen.
+Though she couldn’t acknowledge his gifts, which would antagonise Spain, she knighted him Sir Francis Drake in 1581.

 - Drake’s expedition was the second in history to circumnavigate the globe.

 - Between 1585 and 1586, England’s relationship with Spain grew worse.
-King Philip II of Spain organized a fleet known as the Spanish armada to conquer England.
-The armada was thought to be invincible because Spain was leading navigation during those times.
+King Philip II of Spain organized a fleet known as the Armada to conquer England.
+The Armada was thought to be invincible because Spain was wealthy and a world leader in navigation.

 - In 1588, Queen Elizabeth I appointed Drake as the vice admiral of the English Navy.
 On July 21, over a hundred Spanish ships entered the English Channel.
-Drake and admiral Charles Howard knew they had little chance of winning the odds.
-They fired at ships across the Spanish fleet and caused a little damage.
+Drake and Admiral Charles Howard knew the odds were stacked against them.
+The English ships were faster and more maneuverable, however, and they sent fire ships into the Spanish fleet.

-- After a year, Drake was called by the queen to destroy the remaining ships of the Spanish armada.
-They also supported the rebels in Lisbon against the Spanish authorities.
+- A year after the attempted invasion, Drake was called by the queen to destroy the remaining ships of the Armada.
+He also supported the rebels in Lisbon against Spanish authorities.

 - He returned home and became the mayor of Plymouth.

-- By 1595, the queen commissioned Drake and his cousins to raid every treasure of the Spaniards in Panama.
+- By 1595, the queen commissioned Drake and his cousins to raid all Spanish treasure in Panama.

 - After the unsuccessful battle at the Nombre de Dios, the English fleet moved west to the coast of Portobelo, Panama.

 - Drake contracted dysentery while in Portobelo.
-On January 28, 1596, he died of yellow fever while on board his last voyage to the Caribbean.
-It was believed that Drake was buried in a lead coffin near the sea of Portobelo.
+On January 28, 1596, he died while on his last voyage to the Caribbean.
+It’s believed that Drake was buried at sea in a lead coffin near Portobelo.

-- In 1628, The World Encompassed was published containing the chronicles of circumnavigation.
+- In 1628, The World Encompassed was published containing his chronicles of circumnavigation.

-- Sir Francis Drake was married twice (Elizabeth Sydenham and Mary Newman) and had no children.
+- Sir Francis Drake was married twice, first to Mary Newman and then to Elizabeth Sydenham, and had no children.

 Sir Francis Drake Worksheets

-This bundle includes 11 ready-to-use Sir Francis Drake worksheets that are perfect for students to learn about Admiral Sir Francis Drake who was the most famous English privateer and navigator of the Elizabethan era.
+This is a fantastic bundle which includes everything you need to know about Sir Francis Drake across 22 in-depth pages.
+These are ready-to-use Sir Francis Drake worksheets that are perfect for teaching students about Admiral Sir Francis Drake who was the most famous English privateer and navigator of the Elizabethan era.
+He was appointed by Queen Elizabeth I to lead the search for new trade routes.
+From 1577 until 1580, he circumnavigated the globe.

 - Sir Francis Drake Facts